metno/ansible-role-ca-certs/README.md

 ca-certs
 ========

-Role for adding one or more extra root certificates to the machine store.
+Role for adding one or more extra CA certificates to the machine store.

 Version
 -------